 Read more about Collapsing Homes Threaten One of Our Most Popular National Seashores

 Blog Post Collapsing Homes Threaten One of Our Most Popular National Seashores Coastal erosion is destroying beachfront houses near Cape Hatteras, creating dangerous debris and compounding problems for park staff.

 Read more about Momentous Victory for Our National Parks and Communities in the Fight Against Climate Change

 Press Release Momentous Victory for Our National Parks and Communities in the Fight Against Climate Change "This robust bill addresses the climate problem head-on by transitioning the nation to clean energy, reducing pollution, creating jobs and boosting the economy, all vital measures that will ensure our national parks and communities can thrive for generations to come." - Theresa Pierno, NPCA's President and CEO

 My goal is to visit every national park and do everything I can to help ensure our parks are here to stay for generations to come.
 The parks are a happy place where people come together to make memories and cherish the natural beauty of our world.
 It is the current generations' job to protect and conserve the parks so that future generations may know how special these natural wonders are and may share it with their loved ones as well. — Lauren

 Read more about A Critical Moment for the Climate

-Blog Post A Critical Moment for the Climate The new Inflation Reduction Act in the Senate would authorize nearly $1 billion for the National Park Service to respond to climate change, among its many benefits.
+Blog Post A Critical Moment for the Climate The new Inflation Reduction Act would authorize nearly $1 billion for the National Park Service to respond to climate change, among its many benefits.
 Here’s what's in the bill, what's at stake — and what you can do.